-Mukti Bhawan Hindi Movie Review
+Mukti Bhawan Hindi Movie

 A flawless cast led by a superb script brings smiles, understanding nods as well as tears effortlessly to the audience.
 How can a story about a place where the elderly go to die bring many smiles to your face?
 Watch this film and you will know why.

 Adil Hussain (plays Rajiv in the film) an actor who is truly a masterclass in acting (except perhaps his ghastly role in Parched) once again proves that he is Everyman - irritated by his ageing father's stubborn insistence that he move to Mukti Bhawan, a hotel for those who want to die in the holy city of Benaras.
 In spite of a boss who does not want to go on leave, he accompanies his dad, stays with him, cooks, cleans and takes care of him, at first with resignation and then begins to understand his old man (Lalit Behl).

 Geetanjali Kulkarni stunned us with her fabulous performance in the award-winning film Court, plays Adil's wife Lata in the film.
 She is a typical housewife, cooking, taking care of her grown up daughter, her husband and her father-in-law.
 She too does not like the old man leaving and tries to persuade him stay.
 She doesn't like her husband going off to Benaras with the father and leaving the daughter and her behind.
 She is so natural, you can actually smell the cream she puts on in a practised ritual before going to bed.
 She is so amazing, you have see her to believe her faux anger with her husband when he appreciates someone else's tea, her tears, her calm acceptance of rituals...

 The dad, other old people who are residents at Mukti Bhawan, Mishra-ji the head of the hotel, Sadguru the errand boy at the hotel, and Adil's interactions with these people are very funny.
 Despite the fact that everyone there is waiting (or hoping) to die